Six top tips for dealing with anger

 The human body has a physical reaction to anger – it sends out early warning signs that you might be about to act like a di(khead.

-Learning to manage our emotions is a lifelong skill – if you ever regret the way you’ve behaved, use this as motivation to be a better you next time – and ask for help if you’re not sure how to do this on your own.
+Learning to manage our emotions is a lifelong skill – if you ever regret the way you’ve behaved, use this as motivation to be a better you next time.

 Tunnel-vision = bad.
 Outside perspective = good.